-- this is the actual renderer which collects created code and performs a miraculous trick within program run-time.
-Yet, lots of work remains to be done in order to obtain full improved version.
+- This is the actual renderer which collects created code and performs a miraculous trick within program run-time.
+Yet, lots of work remains to be done in order to obtain a full improved version.

-One more section that is anticipated impatiently is support of “runtime in18n”.
-The integration procedures have been launched recently, therefore, these works have a long way to go.
+One more section that is anticipated impatiently is the support of “runtime in18n”.
+The integration procedures have been launched recently.
+Therefore, these works have a long way to go.